-In a DC Motor whole of the electromagnetic torque (T) developed in the armature is not available on the shaft.
-A part of it is lost to overcome the iron and mechanical (friction and windage) losses.
+In a DC Motor, the complete electromagnetic torque (T) developed in the armature is not available on the shaft.
+This is so because a part of it is lost to overcome the iron and mechanical (friction and windage) losses.
 Therefore, shaft torque (Tsh) is somewhat less than the torque developed in the armature.

 The difference between the armature torque and the shaft torque ( Ta – Tsh ) is known as the lost torque and is due to the formation of the torque.